-- Fixed scripts to work better when writing out large files. - Any of the 'Write' functions now automatically expand the file size when writing past the end of the file . - A single variable (i.e int x) defined in a template can be accessed as x[0]. - Added 'DisableUndo' and 'EnableUndo' to turn on or off undo speeds up script when writing large files. - The 'FileNew' function now returns the file number of the created file.
+- Inspector and Output Windows - Added 'Copy Column', 'Copy Row', and 'Copy Table' to right-click menu. - Added 'Column Display Format' to right-click menu set the format to hex or decimal. - Scripts - Fixed scripts to work better when writing out large files. - Any of the 'Write' functions now automatically expand the file size when writing past the end of the file. - A single variable (i.e int x) defined in a template can be accessed as x[0]. - Added 'DisableUndo' and 'EnableUndo' to turn on or off undo speeds up script when writing large files. - The 'FileNew' function now returns the file number of the created file. - Import/Export - Added the ability to import or export 'Decimal Text'. - Bug Fixes - Fixed 'Invalid Pointer Operation' bug in the Code Editor. - Fixed a bug with the 'GetFileNum' function. - A few other minor bug fixes with hotkeys and Templates.

-Import/Export

-Added the ability to import or export 'Decimal Text'.

-- Fixed 'Invalid Pointer Operation' bug in the Code Editor. - Fixed a bug with the 'GetFileNum' function. - A few other minor bug fixes with hotkeys and Templates.